Greece could not exit euro without leaving EU

 Papandreou chaired an emergency cabinet meeting in Athens on Thursday, with his finance minister in revolt against the plebiscite idea after the ultimatum from the leaders of France and Germany.

 French President Nicolas Sarkozy and German Chancellor Angela Merkel told Papandreou at a meeting in Cannes on Wednesday that Athens would not receive another cent in aid until it votes to meet its commitments to the euro zone.
-Greece was due a vital 8 billion euros installment this month.
+Greece was due a vital 8 billion euros (7 billion pound) instalment this month.

 The Commission said the place of Greece was within the euro zone and there were instruments in place to ensure that.